HalimaBouzidi/HalimaBouzidi.github.io/_news/2025-09-22-abstract-wiml-neurips.md

 related_posts: false
 ---

-✅🔗 Our abstract on the security of End-to-End Multi-Object Tracking Models has been accepted to Women in Machine Learning (WiML) @ NeurIPS 2025.
+✅🔗 Our abstract on the security of End-to-End Multi-Object Tracking Models has been accepted to the Women in Machine Learning (WiML) workshop @ NeurIPS 2025.
 Looking forward to connecting in San Diego!